kingotto1999/SistersFromDifferentMisters/README.md

 # Welcome to our group website for Sisters From Different Misters we hope you enjoy your stay!
+On this page you will find a bit about each team member as well as links to their personal websites and our Git repository.
+---
+layout: page
+title: About
+---

 ## Group Members Websites: